npghub/telerik-fp/README.md

 6. DAST scan.
 Uses **StackHawk** service and GitHub action to pull, run and security test the running application.
 7. Update the Kubernetes manifest file with the new image tag so ArgoCD can detect and reflect changes.
 Does a checkout on the config repo, edits the manifest file and then pushes the changes back.
 This job depends on DAST job.
 This job was added later(see *)

-After the workflow competes successfully and a docker image is uploaded to Docker Hub registry the application is deployed to a locally runing Kubernetes cluster(**minikube**).
+After the workflow completes successfully and a docker image is uploaded to Docker Hub registry the application is deployed to a locally runing Kubernetes cluster(**minikube**).
 Deployment is done manually.
-This later amended using ArgoCD(see *)
+This was later amended using ArgoCD(see *)

 *Added after project submission: